New-from-old full dualities via axiomatisation

-We close this section with a brief discussion of universal Horn sentences and their role in attempts to axiomatise dual classes.
+We close this section with a brief discussion of universal Horn sentences and their role in attempts to axiomatise dual categories.

-Fix a signature $(H,R)$ of finitary partial operation and relation symbols.
+Fix a signature $(H,R)$ of finitary partial-operation and relation symbols.
 We define a \emph{universal Horn sentence} (\emph{uH-sentence}, for short) in the language of $(H,R)$ to be a first-order sentence of the form